MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-jboss-eap-on-azure-app-service.md

 ### Populate secrets

 Use Application Settings to store any secrets specific to your application.
-If you intend to use the same secret(s) among multiple applications or require fine-grained access policies and audit capabilities, [use Azure Key Vault](/azure/app-service/containers/configure-language-java#use-keyvault-references) instead.
+If you intend to use the same secret(s) among multiple applications or require fine-grained access policies and audit capabilities, [use Azure Key Vault references](/azure/app-service/containers/configure-language-java#use-keyvault-references) instead.

 ### Configure custom domain and SSL